Nearly every hiker has experienced foot pain at some point during a hike.

-The two main reasons people want new insoles for hiking is to either add more arch support or to help reduce foot fatigue by adding an additional comfortable, suspension layer.
-If this sounds like you then chances are one of these following three best hiking insoles will give you the comfort you are seeking.
+The two main reasons people want new insoles for hiking is to either add more orthotic arch support or to help reduce foot fatigue by adding an additional comfortable, cushioning suspension layer.
+If this sounds like you then chances are one of these following 3 best hiking insoles will give you the comfort you are seeking.

 Up first is the Superfeet Green full length insole.
 Superfeet Insoles & Footwear is a very well-known brand and the Green model is one of their most highly rated insoles.
 While not specifically designed for outdoor or hiking use, the Green insole stills outperforms many “athletic” style insoles.

 There are five main factors at play that make Superfeet Green such a great choice.
 The first two factors are the stabilizer cap and deep heel cup design.
 Both of these are located on the heel of the insole, no surprise, and offer shock absorption as well as stability.
 The deep heel cup really helps lock the foot into place.

 The third factor is the overall biomechanical, ergonomic shape of the insole, which helps alleviate stress on the feet, ankles, and legs.
 The fourth factor is the high-density foam material used.
 This closed-cell foam gives a cushioned bounce and reduces foot fatigue.
 Lastly, the fifth factor is the non-toxic, natural coating to prevent bacteria as well as odor from forming.